- Released: 1995

 Something always attracts me to bands and artists with strange and stupid names.
-The short-lived alternative rock band P certainly didn’t preempt the rise of search engines when they chose their name.
+The short-lived alternative rock band P certainly didn’t anticipate the rise of search engines in the years to come when they chose their name.
 They’re an absolute bugger to find music by – in fact I had to search for the name of a track to find this album on Apple Music.

 Still, when you look at the members of the band, it’s full of characters who are no strangers to making a weird nuisance of themselves.
 P was the coming together of oddball Butthole Surfers frontman Gibby Haynes and none other than macabre Hollywood actor Johnny Depp, along with fellow actor Sal Jenco and songwriter Bill Carter.
 Red Hot Chili Peppers bassist Flea and Sex Pistols’ Steve Jones are also credited on the album, giving the whole project something of an offbeat ‘supergroup’ feel.

 Another thing that intrigues me about this record is that it got pretty polarising reviews.
 On its release, CD Review branded many of the songs “pointless dross”, while Q implied it was “dreadful” in a one-star review.
 Much more generous reviews have been penned by the Los Angeles Times and AllMusic, however, with the latter calling it “surprisingly enjoyable”.

 To me, it sounds a lot like a Butthole Surfers record – the bizarre playfulness you expect of a Haynes-fronted band is certainly there, albeit with songs a little more polished and structured.
 This perhaps paved the way for the Surfers’ somewhat less avant-garde than usual 1996 album Electriclarryland, featuring the just about radio-friendly single ‘Pepper‘.